techacharya/Cources/linux/theory/permissions/permission.md

     Any one who has access to the file or directory other than user and group comes in the category of other.
 Other has neither created the file nor is a group member.

+### File and Directory Permission
+File permissions are core to the security model used by linux systems.
+They determine who can access files and directories on a system and how.
+This article provides an overview of linux file permissions, how they work, and how to change them.